 hulled and quartered

-For the strawberry vodka: Combine vodka and berries in a glass jar, cover, and shake, and let sit at room temperature at least 12 hours and up to 72 hours.
+To Make The Strawberry Infused Vodka: Combine vodka and berries in a glass jar, cover, and shake, and let sit at room temperature at least 24 hours and up to 72 hours.
 Taste the vodka every 12 hours -- when it's as strawberry flavored as you like, strain through a fines mesh seive, discard berries, and keep the vodka.

 The strawberry vodka will stay up to 1 month when stored in the freezer in an airtight container.

-The sweetness and spiciness of the type of ginger beer you use may require you to use more or less lime or agave to balance the cocktail.
+FYI The sweetness and spiciness of the type of ginger beer you use may require you to use more or less lime to balance the cocktail.
 For this cocktail, I prefer Fever Creek, Bundaberg, or Fentimans.